ElinaBoman/rootme/README.md

 - Have social media platforms where previous buyers can show off their plants

-Help users to discover other relevant parts of web application with:
+How can I help users to discover other relevant parts of web application?
 - Links to social medias
 - Have a front end that makes users want to stay on the website
 - Have features that shows similar plants as the user has been interested in earlier
 - Show plants that are suitable in similar environments

-### Canban board and issues
+### Canban board and MosCOW Prioritization
 This project has been planned with with agile methodology.
 Before any code was written, issues were created for both users and store owner.
 The issues represents fictive requirements for users and store owner.
-The issues were then prioritzed into categories.
-Good to have, Must have and Nice to have.
-All issues were not finished, but all Must have were completed.
+The issues were then prioritzed into categories according to MosCoW priorizitation.
+I gave all my issues labels such as, Good to have, Must have and Nice to have.
+The must have were required for the assesment criterias but from a users perspective.
+The good to have were to improve user experience but not required in the finished project.
+The nice to have were from my on perspective of what I would like to create if there was time.
+As this projects is an MVP, not all issues were not finished, but all Must have were prioritized and completed.

 ![issues](/media/readme/issues.png)
 ![issues](/media/readme/issues-continiue.png)